Social and Behavioural Sciences

 - Political Science, and

-The Centre for Science and Technology Studies is also part of the Faculty.
 First-rate research is carried out in all these scientific fields, and increasingly across these fields, in an interdisciplinary approach.
 The Institutes provide a broad, disciplinary teaching programme at both the Bachelor’s and Master’s level.

 Research and society